- Outplaying/Outsmarting her male counterparts in an athletic competition

 - Clone High, "Shot in the Dark", where "John Dark" turns out to be the Joan of Arc clone in a cap and mustache.
 She hits a free-throw to score the school's first point against their competition and win a bet principal Scudworth had made against their rival's principal... and then the team treats the Abe Lincoln clone as a hero (on the grounds that his stirring speech convinced all in attendance to let her shoot in the first place), leaving Joan feeling completely betrayed.

 - In Gormiti: The Lords of Nature Return, Toby's boasting about being better at judo are summarily shot down by Jessica beating him by one point at the school tournament.
 She was quite smug about it, too...

-- Anne Chan gets several little moments like this, usually in response to Alan or Tom claiming she can't surf, climb trees or follow a crook as well as them because she's a girl.
+- The Amazing Chan and the Chan Clan: Anne Chan gets several little moments like this, usually in response to Alan or Tom claiming she can't surf, climb trees or follow a crook as well as them because she's a girl.
 They're both miniature crowning moments of awesome and Played for Laughs at the same time.

 - Subverted in an episode of What's New, Scooby-Doo? where the culprit turns out be a girl who was sabotaging the skateboarding tournament.
 She claims she was rejected because she's a girl (even though there is another girl there), but it turns out she was rejected because she genuinely sucks.